Chinese patent medicine: In China

+Forms

+Traditional forms

+A few forms used in standardized, ready-to-use traditional Chinese medicine are inherited from the classical works.
+These include extracted condensed pills called teapills, honey pills and water pills made from ground raw herbs, mixture of powders (San), and plasters (Gao).

+Teapills are usually small, spherical, and black.
+They gain their name because the herbs are cooked into a herbal tea to make the pills.

 Modern teapills are created from herbs extracted in stainless steel extractors to create either a water decoction or water-alcohol decoction, depending on the herbs used.
 They are extracted at a low temperature (below 100 degrees Celsius; 212 degrees Fahrenheit) to preserve essential ingredients.
-The extracted liquid is then further condensed and a small amount of raw herb powder from one of the herbal ingredients is mixed in to form an herbal dough.
+The extracted liquid is then further condensed and a small amount of raw herb powder from one of the herbal ingredients is mixed in to form a herbal dough.
 This dough is then cut into tiny pieces by a machine, and a small amount of excipients are added for a smoother and a more consistent exterior.
 The products are then made as pills.

+Honey or water pills made from ground raw herbs are also a popular format in China, and they tend to be larger and are slightly to significantly softer than teapills.

 Honey pills and water pills have been made since ancient times by combining several dried herbs and other ingredients, which are grounded into powder, mixed with a binder and traditionally formed into pills by hand.
 Modern honey or water pills are formed into pills by machine.
 The binder is traditionally honey for honey pills.
 For water pills the binder may simply be water, or may include another binder, such as molasses.
 Modern manufacturers still produce many patent formulas as honey or water pills, such as Wuji Baifeng Wan, a popular honey pill formula to "nourish qi and blood", to strengthen the body.

-Patents may come in other forms such as dripping pills, liquids, syrups, powders, granules, instant teas, and capsules.
-Companies make Chinese patent medicines both within and outside China.
+Newer forms

+As mentioned in the "History" section, the original form of Chinese patent medicine is the extract granule.
+A granule can be reconstituted with water much like an instant tea.
+Granules are made by drying a decoction and serve as a more convenient form the decoction, with no prolonged boiling needed.
+Sugar is often added as excipient and sweetener.
+Similarly, a powder derived from drying a decoction can be pressed into a tablet or packaged into a capsule.

+Another form that only became common with modern packaging is the liquid.
+The liquid can be water-based similar to the tea used to make the teapill, or be an alcohol-based extract of herbs. 十滴水 "ten drops of water", a medication supposedly for heat illness, is an alcohol-based liquid.
+It has also been packaged into a softgel.